 Submit offers on Customer’s behalf for acquiring Transmission Congestion Rights to the ERCOT ISO once the congestion threshold established by the Protocols (currently set at $20 million) has been exceeded.

 Comply on Customer’s behalf with valid dispatch instructions for AS and in relation to ERCOT system emergencies.

-ERCOT Information.
-EPMI would provide Customer access to market information provided to EPMI as a QSE by ERCOT.
-Such access shall be limited to information that EPMI has a legal right to provide Customer.

 EPMI Compliance.
 EPMI will adhere to Protocols and Rules and shall materially comply with all applicable federal, state and local laws and regulations.

+Other Markets.

+(a) Other Markets and Exclusivity.
+Customer shall have the option to extend this Agreement to any market in which EPMI performs scheduling and/or settlement services to other third parties.
+In return, EPMI would be Customer’s exclusive scheduling and settlement provider in all NERC regions except the Western Systems Coordinating Council (or any succeeding entity) with the exception of, as of the execution date of this Agreement, any market that Customer: (i) has an existing agreement for scheduling and/or settlement services, or (ii) self-performs scheduling and settlement services.

+(b) Adding Other Markets.
+Customer shall provide written notice requesting EPMI to provide scheduling and/or settlement services in Other Markets with sufficient information for EPMI to make a determination whether it is currently providing those services to third parties including but not limited to the type of services requested, the Other Market, and the timing for start of service.
+Within 10 Business Days of receiving such notice, EPMI shall provide a written response to Customer of whether EPMI is currently providing scheduling and/or settlement services to any third parties in that Other Market and, if EPMI is currently not providing scheduling and/or settlement services to any third parties, notice indicating whether EPMI will or will not provide such services to Customer.
+If EPMI is currently providing these services to third parties or if EPMI decides to provide these services anyway, EPMI and Customer shall mutually agree to a commercially reasonable start date for such services to begin.

+(c) Other “Market Services”.
+EPMI shall provide Customer Other Market Services pursuant to the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of all security coordinator(s), independent system operator(s) and any other regulatory or governing authority applicable to the Other Market.

 EPMI Contact Persons.
 EPMI designates the two (2) persons as " EPMI Contact Persons" as shown in Schedule “A”.
 These EPMI Contact Persons will communicate with Customer on behalf of EPMI as to all matters under this Agreement during the Term.
 EPMI may designate a substitute contact person upon written notice to Customer.
 An EPMI Contact Person shall be available during regular business hours and a representative of EPMI may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “A”.